APRIL-AIGC/awesome-optimizer/README.md

 **🔥Add Your Paper in our Survey!!!!!**

- You are welcome to give us an issue or PR for your optimizer work !!!!!
+ - **You are welcome to give us an issue or PR for your optimizer work !!!!!**

  Note that: Due to the huge paper in arXiv, we are sorry to cover all in our survey.
 You can directly present a PR into this repo and we will record it for next version update of our survey.

 **🔥New**
- - **[2026.04.13]** We update GitHub to record the available paper by the end of 2026/4/13.
+ - **[2026.05.21]** We update GitHub to record the available paper by the end of 2026/5/21.

+**🌟Welcome everyone to follow and join the Scaling Opt community: [Scaling Opt Community](https://tianshijing.github.io/ScalingOpt/)**
+- **Algorithm Visualizations**: Includes visualization scripts for the Rosenbrock Function and Rastrigin Function, allowing users to freely explore optimization behaviors.

+- **Performance Benchmarks**: We primarily recommend benchmarks based on Algoperf, along with other benchmark suites and analysis articles for validating and comparing state-of-the-art optimizers.

+- **Papers & Blogs Recommendations**: The platform curates high-quality papers and blog posts from recent years, continuously updated with the latest daily arXiv publications.
+Currently, the collection contains nearly one hundred resources.

+- **Tutorials Sharing**: The platform gathers high-quality community resources and is actively developing a tutorial series titled *From Classical to Modern Optimizers*.
 ---

 ### 🔨Installation